-For most members of the workforce, a paycheck is a major motivation for working in the first place.
-Compensation is a main factor when employees choose between jobs, make the decision whether to work or retire, and select among places to live for purposes of different costs of living.
-Federal and state governments recognize the importance of wages, and have enacted many laws designed to protect an employee's interest in receiving fair pay for their work.
+For most members of the workforce, a paycheck is a major motivation for working.
+Compensation is a primary factor when employees choose jobs or make the decision whether to keep working or retire.
+Federal and state governments recognize the importance of wages and have enacted many laws designed to protect an employee's interest in receiving fair pay for their work.

 Minimum Wage Requirements

 Federal law requires that most employees receive a wage of at least $7.25 per hour.
 Some states have set the minimum at a higher level, and in such states that higher minimum applies.
-There are some exceptions to the minimum wage, discussed below, but if there is any doubt it is usually assumed that a worker is covered under minimum wage laws.
+There are some exceptions to the minimum wage laws, but if there is any doubt, it is usually assumed that a worker is covered under minimum wage laws.

 "Youth Minimum Wage"